edwardlavender/flapper/README.md

   - **Simulate movement and detections**.
 Several functions are designed to simulate PAT arrays, movement within these arrays and detections arising from simulated movements.
-These include `sim_array()`, `sim_beta_surface()` and `sim_det()`.
+These include `sim_array()`, `sim_beta_surface()` and `sim_det()`. *These functions are not currently available in the public version of this package.*
     Simulated movement pathways and detections can then be used to evaluate the performance of processing and space use algorithms, including via the following functions.

-  - **Simulate false detections.** \[to be written\]
+  - **Simulate false detections.** *Functions for the simulation of false detections will be added in due course.*

-  - **Evaluate the COA (-KUD) approach.** `coa()` and `plot_coa_kud()` can be used to calculate COAs/KUDs from simulated movement pathways and compare these to simulated patterns.
+  - **Evaluate the COA (-KUD) approach.** `coa()` and `plot_coa_kud()` can be used to calculate COAs/KUDs from simulated movement pathways and compare these to simulated patterns. *These functions are not currently available in the public version of this package.*

-  - **Evaluate the benefits of PAT data.** \[to be written\]
+  - **Evaluate the benefits of PAT data.** *Functions for the evaluating the benefits of PAT data in terms of the improvements in estimates of space use will be added in due course.*

 ## Associated packages

   - **[prettyGraphics](https://github.com/edwardlavender/prettyGraphics)**
-    facilitates the production of pretty, publication-quality and interactive visualisations, with a particular focus on timeseries.
+    facilitates the production of pretty, publication-quality and interactive visualisations, with a particular focus on time series.
-    This makes it easy to create abacus plots, visualise timeseries (across factor levels, at different temporal scales and in relation to covariates), bathymetric landscapes and movement pathways in three-dimensions and detection similarity matrices.
+    This makes it easy to create abacus plots, visualise time series (across factor levels, at different temporal scales and in relation to covariates), bathymetric landscapes and movement pathways in three-dimensions, and detection similarity matrices.
   - **[Tools4ETS](https://github.com/edwardlavender/Tools4ETS)**
-    provides a set of general tools for ecological timeseries, including the definition of time categories, matching timeseries (e.g., detection observations with environmental covariates), flagging
+    provides a set of general tools for ecological time series, including the definition of time categories, matching time series (e.g., detection observations with environmental covariates),
-    independent timeseries and simulating timeseries.
+    flagging independent time series and simulating time series.
   - **[fvcom.tbx](https://github.com/edwardlavender/fvcom.tbx)**
-    provides tools for the integration of hydrodynamic model predictions (from the Finite Coastal Ocean Volume Model) with ecological datasets (e.g., detection timeseries).
+    provides tools for the integration of hydrodynamic model predictions (from the Finite Coastal Ocean Volume Model) with ecological datasets (e.g., detection time series).
 This facilitates the inclusion of hydrodynamic model predictions as covariates in movement models and the validation of hydrodynamic model predictions with movement datasets or data collected from static acoustic receivers.
+This package was particularly motivated by the West Scotland Coastal Ocean Modelling System (WeStCOMS).

 ## References